 In February 2020, the FASB issued ASU 2020-02, Financial Instruments-Credit Losses (Topic 326) and Leases (Topic 842) - Amendments to SEC Paragraphs Pursuant to SEC Staff Accounting Bulletin No. 119 and Update to SEC Section on Effective Date Related to Accounting Standards Update No. 2016-02, Leases (Topic 842), which amended the effective date of the original pronouncement for smaller reporting companies.
 ASC 2016-13 and its amendments will be effective for annual and interim periods beginning after December 15, 2022 for smaller reporting companies.
-The Company is currently assessing the impact the adoption of this new standard will have on its consolidated financial statements and related disclosures.
+The Company does not expect to have a material impact on the Company's financial position, results of operations or cash flows upon adoption of this new standard.